Kochen-Specker Contextuality: The Kochen-Specker theorem

 \subsection{Kochen-Specker sets}

-The example presented in the previous section is based on the violation of an inequality that is satisfied by any noncontextual value assignement.
+The example presented in Sec.~\ref{sec:nutshell} is based on the violation of an inequality that is satisfied by any noncontextual value assignment (or convex combinations thereof).
 This is a ``modern'' tool to witness quantum contextuality.
-In contrast, the original argument by \textcite{Kochen:1967JMM} was designed as a logical impossibility proof for value assignements.
+In contrast, the original argument by \textcite{Kochen:1967JMM} was designed as a logical impossibility proof for value assignments.
 In the following, we explain the original argument and some of its simplifications.

 The Kochen-Specker (KS) theorem \cite{Kochen:1967JMM} deals with assignments of truth values to potential measurement results.
 In quantum mechanics, such measurement results are, for ideal measurements, described by projectors.
-Each projector defines a subspace of the Hilbert space, namely the subspace that is left invariant under the action of the projectior.
-If this subspace is one-dimensional, then this subspace is a \emph{ray} spanned by a single vector.
+Each projector defines a subspace of the Hilbert space, namely, the subspace that is left invariant under the action of the projector.
+If this subspace is one dimensional, then this subspace is a ray spanned by a single vector.
 The KS theorem can be seen as a statement about the impossibility of certain assignments to sets of vectors or, equivalently to sets of rank-1 projectors.